MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-end-users.md

 In some scenarios, navigating to a link may result in the user landing on the app's home page rather than the full path of the link.

 > [!TIP]
 > Defender for Cloud Apps maintains a list of apps that are known to suffer from context loss.
-For more information, see [Known limitations](proxy-intro-aad.md#known-limitations).
+For more information, see [Context loss limitations](caac-known-issues.md#context-loss-limitations).
 >

 **Recommended steps**

-If a user lands on the app's home page instead of the full path of the link, resolve the issue by appending  `.mcas.ms` to the original URL.
+If you are using a browser other than Microsoft Edge and a user lands on the app's home page instead of the full path of the link, resolve the issue by appending  `.mcas.ms` to the original URL.

 For example, if the original URL is:

 `https://www.github.com/organization/threads/threadnumber`, change it to `https://www.github.com.mcas.ms/organization/threads/threadnumber`

+Microsoft Edge users benefit from in-browser protection, are not redirected to a reverse proxy, and shouldn't need the `.mcas.ms` suffix added.
 For apps experiencing context loss, open a [support ticket](support-and-ts.md).

 <a name="app-additional-considerations"></a>